dawapaljor/sft-report/src/pages/content/0-report.md

 CSSAs have a record of surveilling and reporting on Chinese students.
 They are collectively overseen by the CCP’s United Front Work Department and are often controlled, funded, and/or closely watched by Chinese embassies or consulates.
 The US Department of State says, “…the CCP created the Chinese Students and Scholars Association (CSSA) to monitor Chinese students and mobilize them against views that dissent from the CCP’s stance.
 That directive has not changed.”<sup>[^33]</sup> The United States-China Economic and Security Review Commission says CSSAs “receive guidance from the CCP through Chinese embassies and consulates—governmental ties the CSSAs frequently attempt to conceal—and are active in carrying out overseas Chinese work consistent with Beijing’s United Front strategy.”<sup>[^34]</sup>

-An email message from a “BCSSA Official”at UC Berkeley told Chinese students that transport to welcoming events for Xi Jinping and meals would be arranged and provided.
+An email message from a “BCSSA Official” at UC Berkeley told Chinese students that transport to welcoming events for Xi Jinping and meals would be arranged and provided.

 ![Berkeley-CSSA-email-cropped.png](/images/Berkeley-CSSA-email-cropped.png)